"ham sandwiches and eternal happiness"

-I recently 'saw' an article where the discovery of a large ‘hole’, with the help of the Hubble Telescope ironically, on the edge of a distant galaxy was described as having a shape.
+A recent article describes the discovery of a large ‘hole’ on the edge of a distant galaxy as having a shape.
 That shape, which might be considered as being empty, was expressed in terms of having a boundary.
 Of course nothing can be empty and we sometimes define boundaries by the things they exclude but generally we perceive ‘nothing’ as having no content and in doing that we tend to associate emptiness with the idea of a void, something trivial, which can also imply absence or lack of form.
 But rarely do we consider the things that don’t exist and that the presence of something, like, let’s say someone’s identity, is what makes them real, tangible, present.
 The idea that something empty, or, possibly something that doesn’t exist, or even maybe that once existed but now is only a residue or a memory, can carry so much weight, so much mass, captivates me.

 In mathematics the symbol Ø refers to an ‘empty set’, which can be described as a unique set; a set which has no elements and it can be found on the computer keyboard as Unicode U+2205.
 In linguistics it refers to the element which has sound but somehow is not there.
 What I mean is that it might imply that theoretically where we would expect there to be a ‘thing’, a symbol, something that identifies that sound, but when trying to represent it, it doesn’t really exist as a symbol or a thing.